pdfruth/dallas-docker-meetup-Aug2018/lab04/README.md

 </html>
 ```

-## Task 2: Scale the Nginx deployment and test its resilience
+## Task 2: Scale the "nginx" web server deployment and test its resilience

 The server is deployed, but what if we get a lot more traffic than we expected?
-Fortunately we can manage more instances of our Nginx pods to handle the additional traffic.
-We'll use the kubectl client to scale our deployment so it has 5 copies running instead of just one.
+Fortunately we can manage more instances of our **nginx** pods to handle the additional traffic.
+We'll use the *kubectl* CLI to scale (*kubectl scale*) our deployment so it has 5 copies (*replicas*) running instead of just one and validate it.

 ```
 $ kubectl scale deploy my-deploy --replicas=5 --namespace=user99-ns